uptonking/note4yaoo/web-latest-trending.md

     - I need more chart types @nozzleio, and not enough time to build essentially what visx has already built.
 - [My bold two-year prediction](https://twitter.com/tylerlwsmith/status/1346282659484323841):
   - 2021 will be the peak of JavaScript frameworks & compilers.
-  - In 2022, tools like Turbo, Laravel Livewire, .NET Blazor Pages and Alpine JS that allow interactivity with little custom JavaScript will become serious alternatives to React & friends.
+  - In 2022, tools like Turbo, Laravel Livewire, .
+NET Blazor Pages and Alpine JS that allow interactivity with little custom JavaScript will become serious alternatives to React & friends.
   - Developers gravitate towards tools that let them build things fast, even if it means letting go of some control.
     - Bootstrap and Tailwind caught on because they let developers build real apps without tediously writing their own CSS.
     - The same thing will happen to JavaScript.